paritytech/parity-bridges-common/docs/high-level-overview.md

 ### Messages Relay

-Messages relay is actually a two relays that are running in a single process: messages delivery relay and delivery confirmation relay.
+Messages relay is actually two relays that are running in a single process: messages delivery relay and delivery confirmation relay.
 Even though they are more complex and have many caveats, the overall algorithm is the same as in other relays.